eclipse-ee4j/mojarra/README.md

 # Mojarra 4.0 WIP

 Eclipse's implementation of the upcoming Jakarta Faces 4.0 specification

+For Mojarra / JSF 2.3 please have a look at https://github.com/eclipse-ee4j/mojarra/blob/2.3/README.md. <br/>
+For Mojarra / JSF 3.0 please have a look at https://github.com/eclipse-ee4j/mojarra/blob/3.0/README.md.

 ## Minimum Requirements